ChanakaDev/googlesignup/README.md

 Following is the step by step workthrough of this project.

-- create a firebase project
+- Create a firebase project
 - Goto: firebase console > Authentication > Google > Enable

 ### Setup android app